Joe Carollo (American football)

-Joseph Paul Carollo (born March 25, 1940) is an American former professional football player who was an offensive tackle for 12 seasons in the National Football League (NFL) for the Los Angeles Rams, Philadelphia Eagles, and the Cleveland Browns.
+Joseph Paul Carollo (March 25, 1940 - December 15, 2025) was an American former professional football player who was an offensive tackle for 12 seasons in the National Football League (NFL) for the Los Angeles Rams, Philadelphia Eagles, and the Cleveland Browns.
 He played college football for the Notre Dame Fighting Irish and was selected in the second round of the 1962 NFL draft.
 Carollo was also selected in the eighteenth round of the 1962 AFL draft by the Dallas Texans.
 He had a short career in professional wrestling from 1965 to 1967 where he worked in Texas, Hawaii, the Carolinas and Japan.

 Early life

 Carollo was born on March 25, 1940, in Wyandotte, Michigan.
 He attended Roosevelt High School in Wyandotte.
 He played on the school's football team and was also a member of the crew team.

 College

 Carollo attend the University of Notre Dame, where he played offensive tackle on the Fighting Irish football team, as well as playing on defense, under head coach Joe Kuharich.
 As a senior, he was 6 ft 2 in (1.88 m) and 235 pounds (106.6 kg).

 As a sophomore in 1959, Carollo was to be a backup to left tackle Joe Scibelli, who later would be his offensive linemate for eight years on the Los Angeles Rams (1962-68, 1971).
 He became a starter that year when Scibelli did not play because of academic issues.
 Scibelli subsequently transferred to American International College, and did not return to the Fighting Irish.
 As a junior, Carollo played the most minutes of any Fighting Irish tackle in 1960.
 On defense, he was Notre Dame's most effective tackler, with 30 tackles in 1960 and 40 in 1961, with two fumble recoveries.

 Oklahoma University team captain and defensive tackle Billy White said of Carollo before facing him in a 1961 game, "'I've been watching him in films all week and he doesn't do anything special ....
 He's just big and mean'".
 Carollo was an Associated Press (AP) honorable mention All-American in 1961.
 Carollo was selected to play offensive tackle in the December 1961 East-West Shrine game.
 In 1962, Carollo was selected to play in the second annual All-America game, as was Notre Dame teammate Nick Buoniconti.

 Another one of Carollo's offensive linemates at Notre Dame was future NFL linebacker and Los Angeles Rams teammate Myron Pottios; with Carollo playing left tackle for the Fighting Irish and Pottios next to him at left guard.
 Future NFL Pro Football Hall of Fame linebacker Nick Buoniconti played right guard on the line with Carollo at Notre Dame.